-In support of this direction, Council approved a new pest management bylaw in December 2020 that restricts the use of rodenticides in all District-owned or controlled buildings and properties.
+In support of this direction, Council approved a pest management bylaw in December 2020 that restricts the use of rodenticides in all District-owned or controlled buildings and properties.

-The new policy is intended to reduce inhumane animal suffering, protect wildlife, reduce toxic materials in our environment, and safeguard worker health and safety.
+The policy is intended to reduce inhumane animal suffering, protect wildlife, reduce toxic materials in our environment, and safeguard worker health and safety.

 About the new policy

 Anticoagulant rodenticide baits are commonly used to manage pests, including mice and rats.
 These products are known to cause prolonged suffering in the animals being controlled, but they also cause illness and death among animals that eat the poisoned rodents, such as owls, hawks, and eagles.

 The goal of the pest management bylaw is to significantly reduce or eliminate the reliance on these rodenticides where we have the legal authority to do so.

 The pest management policy outlines the steps that a qualified pest management professional or service provider must take to manage pests on District-owned or controlled properties, and requires the development of an integrated pest management plan (IPMP), focussing on non-lethal pest management, such as education, attractant management, and access prevention (making it more difficult for rodents to enter).

 If lethal control is ultimately required, the qualified professional can recommend trapping or other forms of population control that do not rely on anticoagulant baits.

 The policy does allow for the use of rodenticide under very limited situations, such as where there is a risk to the building or occupants.
 In these cases, a permit to use anticoagulant baits will be required.